chadsansing/airlock-campaign/gm-resources/session-planning/session-3.md

 The system cell orders Adjudication HQ to send the approaching back-up vessels after *the Ibis Feather*.
 The ship will be boarded and its adjudicators imprisoned or perhaps killed.
 None of the other adjudicators know what the crew saw - the only knew they were ordered to support the ship, and then board it and imprison its crew.
 The crew has been ordered to be silent, as well.

 One of Merino's mentors is at Adjudicator HQ; an ancient diplomat; she sends a warning: the implications of this event are too big for the system not to try to control.
 They will silence you.
 They are not interested in diplomacy, but in keeping the system from upheaval, panic, and superstitious reverie.
 Follow the probe.
 Run!
+Find the thing that will make them negotiate with you - information!

+Their colleagues, including the 3 adjudicators they rescured from Attis, are aboard the following ships:

+- *The Market Correction*.
+- *The Justice Worm*.
+- *The Salvage Tax*.
+- *The Notion in Amber*.

 ### Outcome(s)